-People have At Christmas, instead of written and performed decorating a tree, most plays in Greece for Greek homes have a model over 2,000 years. of a decorated fishing boat - a symbol of the importance of the sea.
+At Christmas, instead of decorating a tree, most Greek homes have a model of a decorated fishing boat - a symbol of the importance of the sea.

 On the southern coast of Crete, one of Greece's islands, it is warm enough to swim almost every day!